-According to the World Insurance Report 2012, insurers are concentrating on improving underwriting performance by optimizing claims, customer acquisition and other operational costs.
-Surveying insurance executives across the United States, Europe and Asia-Pacific the study found that for 93% carriers in Europe and 67% carriers in US that increasing the efficiency of policy administration technology is one of the major priorities for improving margins.
+According to the World Insurance Report 2012, insurers are concentrating on improving underwriting performance by optimizing claims, customer acquisition, and other operational costs.
+Surveying insurance executives across the United States, Europe, and Asia-Pacific the study found that for 93% of carriers in Europe and 67% carriers in the US that increasing the efficiency of policy administration technology is one of the major priorities for improving margins.

 The importance of adapting a good policy administration system to stay ahead in the current competitive market speaks for itself.
 Let’s touch on the basics:

-Scalability – With new business growth as a priority, your policy admin system should be flexible to grow as your company grows without major programing changes.
+With new business growth as a priority, your policy admin system should be flexible to grow as your company grows without major programming changes.
 With the likelihood of new features getting added and with more and more customers accessing, your system should be scalable.

-Flexible architecture – Just like the software of the system, the hardware of the system should also have a flexible architecture to adapt change.
+Just like the software of the system, the hardware of the system should also have a flexible architecture to adapt to change.

 What essential characteristics are insurers focusing on when modernizing their policy administration system?